-Top 5 counties in Pennsylvania with the highest Hispanic students’ population
+Top 5 counties in Pennsylvania with the highest Hispanic student populations

 Philadelphia ranks as the county with the highest number of Hispanic school students